bwestlin/akka-actor-ladybugs/README.md

-Ever since taking the [Coursera](https://www.coursera.org/) course [Principles of Reactive Programming](https://www.coursera.org/course/reactive) I've had the idea to reimplement this old school assignment using [Akka](http://akka.io/) where each ladybug would be represented by its own [Actor](http://en.wikipedia.org/wiki/Actor_model).
+Ever since taking the [Coursera](https://www.coursera.org/) course [Principles of Reactive Programming](https://www.coursera.org/course/reactive) I've had the idea to reimplement this old school assignment using [Akka](http://akka.io/) where each ladybug would be represented by an [Actor](http://en.wikipedia.org/wiki/Actor_model).

 My idea for the end result is be to display the ladybugs wandering around in a web-browser updating the current